teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 - How do long- and short-read assembly methods differ?
 objectives:
 - Understand how Nanopore and Illumina reads can be used together to produce a high-quality assembly
-- Be familiar with genome assembly and polishing programs
+- Become familiar with genome assembly and polishing programs
 - Learn how to assess the quality of a genome assembly, regardless of whether a reference genome is present or absent
 - Be able to assemble an unknown, previously undocumented genome to high-quality using Nanopore and Illumina reads!
 time_estimation: 2h